 Board of Directors

 Bobbie Daniel launched a salon at 23, serving clients for over a decade.
 She authored Solutions from A Nobody, is a graduate from Palisade High School, AmeriCorps NCCC Class VI and the Leadership Program of the Rockies, and was honored with the Steven Wesley Wright Legacy Award.
 Currently, Bobbie has the honor of working with our County Commissioners, serving on the Mesa County Citizen Review Board.
 She founded Moms Empower Moms and Western Slope Liberty Toastmasters – local groups, committed to civic education and engagement in Mesa County, Colorado.
 Mrs. Daniel is a member of a 6th generation pioneer family in Meeker, Colorado.
 She and her husband, Nicholas, are raising their family of four in Grand Junction, Colorado.

 Libby Szabo is the Principal at Libby Szabo Strategies.
-She served as County Commissioner in Jefferson County, and was recently chosen as one of five Commissioners in the country to participate in the White House Infrastructure Summit in Washington, D.C.
+She served as County Commissioner in Jefferson County for six years and was chosen as one of five Commissioners in the country to participate in the White House Infrastructure Summit in Washington, D.C.
 Ms. Szabo formerly served three terms as a Colorado State Representative, including as the House Minority leader and the first Latina elected to a leadership position.
 She is a Colorado native and lives in Jefferson County with her husband, Denes.
-They have four children and a family-owned business.
+They have four children and had a family-owned business for over 50 years.